RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/01_intro_gui.rst

 We refer to programs that use a **graphical user interface** as "GUI programs."
-A GUI program is very different from a program that uses a **command line interface** which gets user input from typed characters on a keyboard.
+A GUI program is very different from a program that uses a **command line interface** which receives user input from typed characters on a keyboard.
 Typically programs that use a **command line interface** perform a series of tasks in a predetermined order and then terminate.
 However, a GUI program
 creates the ``icons`` and ``widgets`` that are displayed to a user and then it simply waits for the user to interact with them.
-The order that tasks are performed by the program is under the user's control -- not the programs!
+The order that tasks are performed by the program is under the user's control -- not the program's control!
 This means a GUI program must keep track of the "state" of its processing and respond correctly to user commands that are given in any order the user chooses.
 This style of programming is called "event driven programming."